MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ## Forms and dashboards

-The Financial Services Accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
+The Financial Services accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
 This section describes a few of the forms, views, and dashboards that demonstrate how it extends Common Data Model, Power Platform, and Dynamics 365 for Banking.

 ### Customer 360 form